zuri-training/my_cms-team18/README.md

 # Our approach
 ![FORGE-PRESENTATION-1 (2)](https://user-images.githubusercontent.com/99877794/181843231-5869975c-1cb7-4439-9fcf-f0415d2e5217.png)
 # How to run our project
--> Create a virtual environment "py -3 -m venv <virtual environment name>" to create a virtual environment -> Run "pip install -r requirements.txt" to install all dependencies -> Git clone <repo> to clone the repo to your local machine -> Then run this to load the database:
+-> Create a virtual environment "py -3 -m venv <virtual environment name>" to create a virtual environment <br />
+-> Run "pip install -r requirements.txt" to install all dependencies <br />
+-> Git clone <repo> to clone the repo to your local machine -> Then run this to load the database:
       Python manage.py makemigrations